LazarevAndrew/tui_backend_task/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+You will be automatically redirects to `/docs` page

 The page will reload if you make edits.\